avl/noatun/docs/docs.md

 Interactive applications often have a need to validate messages before emitting them.

-In these situations, applications can use `crate::prelude::DatabaseSessionMut::with_root_preview` to apply a message temporarily, and give the application access to the resulting materialized view.
+In these situations, applications can use `prelude::DatabaseSessionMut::with_root_preview` to apply a message temporarily, and give the application access to the resulting materialized view.
 An application can then run validation on the actual state resulting from applying the message.